1. Can smoking be safe?

 Where to start

 Select a date when you intend to stop smoking and then follow your plan.
 Ahead of time, record your reasons for smoking cessation and read those notes every time you are tempted to start smoking again.
 Write down why and when you tend to smoke and what triggers your desire for a cigarette.
 Before quitting, try to abstain from smoking in certain situations that you can perfectly control with your willpower – for example, when you are having your morning coffee, socializing with smoking friends, or driving your car.
 It is really helpful to write down a list of activities that could be easily done without smoking.
 Also, be prepared to get engaged into doing something else when your cravings for nicotine are especially strong.
 Be creative and think ahead about what you can do – for example, you can have a (healthy) snack, watch an interesting movie, or even start lifting weights!
-A good strategy is to consult your doctor about nicotine replacement products – these would be especially useful during the first several weeks after quitting.
-Another helpful step is to get counselling or join a support group.
+A good strategy is to consult your

 How to prevent relapsing